takutakahashi/z8r/README.md

 ### 1. Deploy it

-You can deploy it by a following commands.
+You can deploy it by following commands.

 ```
 git clone https://github.com/takutakahashi/z8r